Freeing up space on physical devices

 Moving individual VDisks from full block store volumes

-If defragmentation can't help freeing up space on the block store volume, you can move individual VDisks.
+If defragmentation doesn't help free up space on the block store volume, you can move individual VDisks.